 Feed them Nutritious Food.

 When choosing cat food, check the label for its contents and nutritional value.
-Cats thrive on low calorie, high fibre, high protein diets.
+Cats thrive on low-calorie, high-fibre, high-protein diets.
 You can also opt for lean fish, meats and poultry.

 Help them Exercise Regularly.

-Be observant of their Appearance and Behaviour.
+Be Observant of their Appearance and Behaviour.

 Perform daily body rubs and check if they have bulging stomachs or ribs that become more palpable.
 Observe their behaviour as well.
 Often, underweight or overweight cats become irritable and lethargic.